Scott Wiener: Robbery

 In 2015, Wiener was robbed of his cell phone on the corner of 16th and Valencia in San Francisco.
 He negotiated with the would-be thieves and got them to agree to accept $200 for the return of his phone.
 The foursome walked to a nearby ATM, where the transaction was caught on tape by the cameras at the ATM.
 A Wells Fargo security guard also observed the robbery in progress, and called the police.
 A woman and a man were later arrested and charged with second-degree robbery.
+In June 2018, the same woman was arrested again for a similar incident at the same BART station.
+She was arrested again twice in 2020 for gunpoint robberies, and again in 2024 for conspiracy and assault.

 Bomb threat

-In June 2022, Wiener was the victim of a false bomb threat, reportedly due to his work on behalf of LGBT community.
+In June 2022, Wiener was the victim of a false bomb threat, reportedly due to his work on behalf of the LGBT community.

+Halloween kids event

+In October 2024, pro-Palestinian protesters disrupted a children's pumpkin carving event hosted by Wiener.
+Wiener reiterated his support for the two-state solution and said the protesters were targeting him in ways "in ways that they're not targeting non-Jewish leaders."